On the Continuity of the Secrecy Capacity of Compound and Arbitrarily Varying Wiretap Channels: Introduction

 \section{Introduction}

 In current communication systems, there is usually an architectural separation between error correction and data encryption.
-The former is typically realized at the physical layer transforming the noisy communication channel into a reliable ``bit pipe.''
-The data encryption is implemented on top of that by applying cryptographic principles.
+The former is typically realized at the physical layer, transforming the noisy communication channel into a reliable ``bit pipe.''
+The latter is implemented on top of that by applying cryptographic principles.

 In recent years, \emph{information theoretic approaches to security} have been intensively examined as a complement to such cryptographic techniques.
 Such approaches establish reliable communication and data confidentiality jointly at the physical layer by taking the properties of the noisy channel into account.
 This line of study was initiated by Wyner, who introduced the wiretap channel in \cite{Wyner75WiretapChannel}, and subsequently generalized by Csisz\'ar and K\"orner to the broadcast channel with confidential messages \cite{CsiszarKoerner78BroadcastChannelsConfidentialMessages}.
 Recently, this area of research has drawn considerable attention since it provides a promising approach to achieve security and to embed secure communication into wireless networks; see for example \cite{Liang09InformationTheoreticSecurity,Liu10SecuringWirelessCommunications,Jorswieck10SecrecyPhysicalLayer,Bloch11InformationTheoreticSecrecy,Zhou13PhysicalLayerSecurityBook,SchaeferBoche14SPM} and references therein.
 Not surprisingly, it therefore has also been identified by operators and national agencies as a key technique to secure future communication systems \cite{Telekom10TechnologyRadar,Helmbrecht08ITSecurityICT,ITU2014TactileInternet}.